JCash/jctest/docs/index.md

 # jctest

-A C/C++ header only test library implementing a GTEST-like API.
+A C++ single header only test library implementing a GTEST-like API.
-The library was created with compile time, run time, code size and executable size in mind.
+The library was build as a light weight replacement for googletest.

 ## Example usage